Mallorca: Hotel ceiling collapses – two seriously injured

 Mallorca: Hotel ceiling collapses – hours of use in the rubble

 According to media reports, the fitness room was on the ground floor of the hotel.
 The debris fell on the kitchen.
-At the time there were two people in the kitchen.
+There were two people in the kitchen at the time.
 The rescue of the injured was very complicated, it said.
 Fire brigade units from Alcúdia, Inca and Llucmajor were in action for hours.
 According to the information, police officers and paramedics also took part in the rescue operation.
 The two injured, a 59-year-old man and a 57-year-old woman, were taken to the hospital. (ml/dpa)

 Last summer, a 10-year-old child fell from the second floor of a hotel.
 In August, a girl (3) fell into a gully – in front of her father while walking in the old town of Mallorca.